 Uncomplicated feline herpes usually resolves within 7-10 days.

-If you have other cats in the household, isolate the infected cat until he has recovered.
+- If you have other cats in the household, quarantine the infected cat until it has recovered.

 Is feline herpes contagious to other cats?